 'Outstanding Claim Liability (OCL)' means the value at the valuation date of Claim Payments and related Indirect Expenses, to be made after the valuation date, arising from events occurring on or before the valuation date.
-The value is unknown at the valuation date and is treated as a random variable.

 'Premium Adjustment' means an increase or a decrease of the premium made after the insurance policy start date (including premium refunds) on Insurance Business in force at the valuation date.